RoyceTheBiker/driFTPin/README.md

 ```

 ###  8.2. <a name='PUT'></a>PUT
-PUT works almost the same as POST but to update an existing entry it needs to use a key filed to match.
+PUT works almost the same as POST but to update an existing entry it needs to use a key field to match.
 This PUT uses the **name** field to update the entry.
 To locate the entry that needs to be updated,
 the **Query()** function is used to match the name field.